cturnerbridger/Presentations/Presentation.md

 - `DROP TABLE`
 - `CREATE INDEX`

+Point on 'Create Index': it is worth understanding and taking time to understand indexing in data.tables to make your queries faster.

 ## Data Manipulation Language (DML)
 DML describes SQL keywords that allow you to manage the data itself.
 CRUD covers the main operations.
+This is what you will likely be doing.

 ## What’s CRUD?